Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 To view the details of your API Service and its versions:

-1. Click an API service from the list.
+1. Click an API service from the list. *The Version tab is displayed*.
-2. The Version tab is displayed, choose a version the left side column.
+2. Select a version.
 The most recent version is displayed by default. (**Robert**, the following image is outdated)

 ![Service Details Page](/Images/central/ServiceDetailsPage.png)

-The following describes the sections on the API Service details page: (**Robert**, outdated)
+The API Service details page includes:

 * **Service Information**: Contains general information and any tags or attributes that are specific to the API service asset.
 Attributes in this context are key and value pairs used for extending functionality and integrations with third party systems.
-* **Dashboard Report**: Dashboard, which shows the aggregated values for how your API service version assets are distributed and how many subscriptions exist across all of those assets.
+* **Dashboard Report**: Dashboard that shows the aggregated values for how your API service version assets are distributed and how many subscriptions exist across all of those assets.

-    * Shared with: The total count of teams this API service is shared with.
+    * Shared with: The total count of teams this API service is shared with
-    * Assetss: The total count of Assets this API service is linked with.
+    * Assets: The total count of assets this API service is linked with
-    * Products: The total count of Products linked to this Service.
+    * Products: The total count of products linked to this service
-    * Consumers: The total count of asset requests to this Service.
+    * Consumers: The total count of asset requests to this service

-* **Version Information**: Contains information specific to the version that you have selected from the left side menu.
-Includes the type of specification (OAS2, OAS3, WSDL, Protobuf, and so on.) and the Version string from the API Specificatino file.
+* **Version Information**: Contains information specific to the version that you have selected.
+Includes the type of specification (OAS2, OAS3, WSDL, Protobuf, etc.) and the version string from the API Specification file.
 * **Specification tab**: Displays the contract or methods for your selected API service version.
 Some specification types provide a visualization of your API methods, and some fields are collapsible.
 You can see additional information by clicking to open relevant methods or models.
-* **Endpoints tab**: Contains a table listing the URLs pointing to deployed instances of the API service.
+* **Endpoints tab**: Contains the URLs pointing to deployed instances of the API service.
-* **Tags & Attributes tab**: Contains a list of the Tags and Attributes assigned to the selected API Service version.
+* **Tags & Attributes tab**: Contains a list of tags and attributes assigned to the selected API service version.
-* **Compliacne tab**: Contains the details of Security and Design Compliance for the select API Service version.
+* **Compliance tab**: Contains the details of security and design compliance for the select API service version.
-* **Assets tab**: Contains a lsit of the Assets linked to selected API Service.
+* **Assets tab**: Contains a list of the assets linked to selected API service.
-* **Products tab**: Contains the details of Products linked the select API Service.
+* **Products tab**: Contains the details of products linked to the selected API service.

 ### Publish endpoint

-1. Click the relevant tab
+1. Click the relevant tab.
-2. Click the **Ellipsis** icon at the far right of the item's row
+2. Click the associated **Ellipsis** icon.
-3. Click **Publish** on the menu that is shown.
-A Publish to Marketplace wizard will appear to assist to quickly publish an Endpoint, create an Asset, create a Product and publish the Product to the Marketplace.
+3. Click **Publish**.
+A *Publish to Marketplace* wizard is displayed to assist in quickly publishing an endpoint, creating an asset, creating a Product, and publishing the product to the Marketplace.

 ### Edit endpoint

-1. Click the relevant tab
+1. Click the relevant tab.
-2. Click the **Ellipsis** icon at the far right of the item's row
+2. Click the associated **Ellipsis** icon.
-3. Click **Edit Endpoint** on the menu that is shown.
-An Endpoint Edit wizard will appear to allow the changing of the stage of an endpoint.
+3. Click **Edit Endpoint**.
+An *Endpoint Edit* wizard is displayed to assist with changing the stage of an endpoint.

 ### Delete endpoints and catalog items

-To delete an **Endpoint**:

-1. Click the relevant tab
+1. Click the relevant tab.
-2. Click the **Ellipsis** icon at the far right of the item's row
+2. Click the associated **Ellipsis** icon.
-3. Click **Delete** on the menu that is shown.
+3. Click **Delete**.